GaloisInc/cryptol/docs/RefMan/Project.rst

 .. code:: shell

-  Passing: X Failing: Y Missing: Z
+  Passing: X, Failing: Y, Missing: Z

 where:
   * ``X`` is the number of modules that have no failing tests,